ainobin/Mid_day_PC-Contest_01-Batch_16/README.md

 # Mid_day_PC-Contest_01-Batch_16
-This File contains all of my solve of contest_01 of batch 16 of midday programming club.
+This File contains my solution for contest_01 of batch 16 of the midday programming club.
+All Codes are written in C++.
 Feel free to ask anything.
-Any kind of suggestions is appreciated
+Any suggestions are appreciated

-Ashraful Islam Nobin.
+### Ashraful Islam Nobin.